lcasarini/PKequal/README.md

 1.1 - download CAMB from http://camb.info/CAMBsubmit.html or COSMOMC
-from http://cosmologist.info/cosmomc/submit.html and substitute halofit_ppf.f90 in the camb directory with the original one.
+from http://cosmologist.info/cosmomc/submit.html and substitute halofit_ppf_pke.f90 in the camb directory with the halofit_ppf.f90.

-1.2 - compile the code, including halofit_ppf.f90 in the
-Makefile_main with the original equations_ppf.f90 as usual in CAMB.
+1.2 - compile the code, including halofit_ppf_pke.f90 and the original equations_ppf.f90 conforming the Makefile_main, as usual when you use CAMB with PPF module.

 2 - with FrankenEmu: